By the co-author of The easy Guide to Your Walt Disney World Visit 2020, the best-reviewed Disney World guidebook series ever.

 To participate in Extended Evening Theme Park hours, guests must have

-–Proof that they are staying at an eligible resort hotel,
+–Proof that they are staying at an eligible resort hotel, and

-The first guests to take advantage Extended Evening Hours thus will be entering a line that already has people in it (i.e., those who entered lines before the Extended Evening Hours kicked off).
+The first guests to take advantage of Extended Evening Hours thus will be entering a line that already has people in it (i.e., those who entered lines before the Extended Evening Hours kicked off).

 This is one of two reasons why the former evening EMH in the FastPass+ era was less valuable—access to rides that are popular enough to have already have long standby lines is not that time efficient.